GeekAlexis/FastMOT/README.md

   $ scripts/install_jetson.sh
   ```
 ### Install for Ubuntu 18.04
-Make sure to have CUDA and TensorRT installed.
+Make sure to have CUDA, TensorRT, and its Python API installed.
 You can optionally use my script
   ```
   $ scripts/install_tensorrt.sh
   ```
 Build OpenCV from source with Gstreamer.
 Modify `ARCH_BIN=7.5` to match your GPU compute capability.
-Then install python dependencies
+Then install Python dependencies

   ```
   $ scripts/install_opencv.sh
   $ pip3 install -r requirements.txt
   ```
 ### Download models
-This includes both pretrained OSNet, SSD and my custom YOLOv4
+This includes both pretrained OSNet, SSD and my custom YOLOv4 ONNX model
   ```
   $ scripts/download_models.sh
   ```